-Fall foliage season has arrived in the White Mountains of New Hampshire!
-It only happens once a year and our award-winning colors won’t last long – be sure to plan your perfect getaway soon.
+Fall foliage season is just around the corner and we have our eyes to the trees!
+It only happens once a year and our award-winning colors don't last forever – be sure to plan your perfect getaway soon.

 Our fall itineraries are a great place to start if you're stumped for ideas.
-We'd also recommend following our Foliage Tracker; once the leaves start popping in brilliant colors, we'll be adding updates on the daily.
+We'd also recommend following our Foliage Tracker; once the leaves start popping in brilliant colors, we will update the page throughout the season.

 Until then, add these quick autumn tips to your proverbial “packing list”.
 We'll see you in the White Mountains for the best fall foliage trip ever!